 [Legends regarding the origins of the Ichthyophagians]

 31 While they were coasting along the territory of the Ichthyophagians, they heard a rumour about an island.
-The island lies some little distance from the mainland in this direction, about a hundred stadia, but is uninhabited.
+The island lies some little distance from the mainland in this direction, about a hundred stadium-lengths, but is uninhabited.
 The natives said that it was sacred to the Sun and was called Nosala, and that no human being ever of his own will landed there.
 Instead, anyone who ignorantly touched there at once disappeared.
 Nearchos, however, says that one of his galleys with an Egyptian crew was lost with all hands not far from this island, and that the pilots stoutly averred about it that they had touched ignorantly on the island and so had disappeared.
 But Nearchos sent a thirty-oar to sail round the island, with orders not to put in, but that the crew should shout loudly, while coasting round as near as they dared.
 They were to call on the lost helmsman by name, or any of the crew whose name they knew.
 As no one answered, he tells us that he himself sailed up to the island, and compelled his unwilling crew to land on shore.
 Then he went ashore and exploded this island fairy-tale.

 They heard also another current story about this island, that one of the Nereids lived there, but the name of this Nereid was not given.
 She showed much friendliness to any sailor who approached the island.
 However, she then turned him into a fish and threw him into the sea.
 The Sun then became irritated with the Nereid, and ordered her leave the island.
 She agreed to leave, but begged that the spell on her be removed.
 The Sun consented, and those human beings that she had turned into fishes he pitied and turned them again from fishes into human beings.
 From this arose the people called Ichthyophagians, and so they descended to Alexander’s day.
 Nearchos shows that all this is mere legend.
 But I have no commendation for his pains and his scholarship.
 The stories are easy enough to demolish, and I regard it as tedious to relate these old tales and then prove them all false.

 32 Beyond these Ichthyophagians the Gadrosians inhabit the interior, a poor and sandy territory.
 This was where Alexander’s army and Alexander himself suffered so seriously, as I have already related in my other book.
-But when the fleet, leaving the Ichthyophagians, put in at Karmania, they anchored in the open, at the point where they first touched Karmania [oughly related to Karman province, Iran, on the northeastern side of the Persian Gulf]].
-Since there was a long and rough line of surf parallel with the coast.
+But when the fleet, leaving the Ichthyophagians, put in at Karmania, they anchored in the open, at the point where they first touched Karmania [roughly related to Karman province, Iran, on the northeastern side of the Persian Gulf]; since there was a long and rough line of surf parallel with the coast.
 From there they sailed no further due west, but took a new course and steered with their bows pointing between north and west. . . [details omitted].
 Those who had knowledge of the district said that this promontory belonged to Arabia, and was called Maketa [Musandam peninsula, Oman], and that from there the Assyrians imported cinnamon and other spices.

 33 They sailed then, leaving this part of the shore, hugging the land.
-Now after voyaging some seven hundred stadia, they anchored off another beach, called Neoptana.
-Then at dawn they moved off seaward, and after traversing a hundred stadia, they moored by the river Anamis.
+Now after voyaging some seven hundred stadium-lengths, they anchored off another beach, called Neoptana.
+Then at dawn they moved off seaward, and after traversing a hundred stadium-lengths, they moored by the river Anamis.
 The district was called Harmozeia [Hormozgan, Iran, on the north side of the opening into the Persian gulf].
-Everyone here was friendly, and produced fruit of all sorts, except that olives did hot grow there.
+Everyone here was friendly, and produced fruit of all sorts, except that olives did not grow there.
 There they disembarked, and had a welcome rest from their long toils, remembering the miseries they had endured by sea and on the coast of the Ichthyophagians.
 Recounting one to another the desolate character of the country, the almost bestial nature of the inhabitants, and their own distresses. . . [omitted several sections including an encounter with Alexander of Macedon].

 [Three climatic zones of Persia]

 40 The Persians dwell up to this point [near Oroatis / Zohreh river, opposite modern Kuwait at the top of the Persian gulf] and the Susians next to them.
 Above the Susians lives another independent descent group (genos) called Ouxians (or: Uxians), and in my earlier history I have described them as bandits (lēstai).
-The length of the voyage along the Persian coast was four thousand four hundred stadia.
+The length of the voyage along the Persian coast was four thousand four hundred stadium-lengths.
 The Persian land is divided, they say, into three climatic zones.
 The part which lies by the Erythraian sea [i.e. the Persian Gulf in this case] is sandy and sterile, owing to the heat.
 Then the next zone, northward, has a temperate climate.
 The country is grassy and has lush meadows and many vines and all other fruits except the olive.
 It is rich with all sorts of gardens, has pure rivers running through as well as lakes.
 It is good both for all sorts of birds which frequent rivers and lakes and for horses.
 It also pastures the other domestic animals, is well wooded, and has plenty of game.
 The next zone, still going northward, is wintry and snowy.